blackbaud/skyux1/js/sky/src/grids/docs/demo.md

         - `onAddClick` &mdash; *(Optional.)* Specifies a function to be called when users click the add button in the toolbar.
 The add button only appears if the `onAddClick` property specifies a function.
         - `onAddClickLabel` &mdash; *(Optional.)* Specifies a label for the add button.
         - `resources` &mdash; *(Optional.)* Specifies the resource dictionary available in the scope of each `columns` property's `template_url` and `controller` properties.
-        - `searchText` &mdash; The text entered in the grid search box.
-Set by bbGrid.
+        - `searchText` &mdash; The text that users enter in the grid search box.
+Set by the `bb-grid` directive.
         - `selectedColumnIds` &mdash; An array of unique identifiers that indicates the visible columns in their display order.
         - `sortOptions` &mdash; Specifies options for column sorting.
-            - `excludedColumns` &mdash; *(Optional.)* Specifies an array of the names of columns to exclude from the grid.
+            - `excludedColumns` &mdash; *(Optional.)* Specifies an array of the names of columns that users cannot use to sort the grid.
             - `column` &mdash; Specifies the name of the column to sort data by.
-Set by bbGrid.
+Set by the `bb-grid` directive.
             - `descending` &mdash; Indicates whether to sort in descending order.
-To sort in descending order, set this property to `true`.
+Set to `true' by the `bb-grid` directive to sort in descending order.
     - `bb-grid-pagination` &mdash; *(Optional.)* Specifies an object with the following properties to indicate that the grid uses pagination instead of infinite scrolling.
         - `itemsPerPage` &mdash; *(Optional.)* Specifies the number of rows per page to display in the grid. *(Default = 5)*
-        - `maxPages` &mdash; *(Optional.)* Specifies the maximum number of pages to display in the pagination bar *(Default = 5)*
+        - `maxPages` &mdash; *(Optional.)* Specifies the maximum number of pages to display in the pagination bar. *(Default = 5)*
         - `recordCount` &mdash; Specifies the total number of records available through pagination.
-    - `bb-multiselect-actions` &mdash; *(Optional.)* Specifies an array of actions to display in the multi-select action bar.
-Each action can have the following properties:
+    - `bb-multiselect-actions` &mdash; *(Optional.)* Specifies an array of actions with the following properties to display in the multi-select action bar.
         - `actionCallback` &mdash; Specifies a function to be called when users click the action.
-        - `automationId` &mdash; *(Optional.)* Specifies an identifier to place in the `data-bbauto` attribute for automation purposes.
+        - `automationId` &mdash; *(Optional.)* Specifies a unique identifier to place in the `data-bbauto` attribute for automation purposes.
         - `isPrimary` &mdash; *(Optional.)* Indicates whether to use the primary button color for the action.
 To use the primary button color, set this property to `true`.
         - `selections` &mdash; Specifies the row objects from the grid to associate with the action.
 You can update this through the `bb-selections-updated` function.
         - `title` &mdash; Specifies the text to display on the button for the action.
     - `bb-selected-rows` &mdash; *(Optional.)* Specifies an object with two-way binding to multi-selected rows.
-It can set the multi-selected rows from the directive's parent controller.
+It can set the multi-selected rows from the `bb-grid` directive's parent controller.
     - `bb-selections-updated` &mdash; *(Optional.)* Specifies a function to be called when users update multi-select selections.
 The selections are passed to the function as an argument, and you can update multi-select actions accordingly.

 ### Custom Grid Toolbar ###